OnionIoT/Onion-Docs/Omega2/Kit-Guides/shared/shift-register.md

 A shift register is an external integrated circuit (IC) that can be used to expand the number of output pins available to us.
 Essentially they let you turn serial input from a single pin (one bit after the other) into multiple parallel output signals (all at once on separate lines).

-// TODO: graphic: block diagram of serial data coming in, parallel data coming out
+// TODO: graphic: block diagram of serial data coming in, parallel data coming out (ensure that the data matches the Controlling a Shift Register section below)

 The shift register used in your kit is the popular 74HC595.
 It has 8 output lines which allows you to manipulate and use bytes for output in your code.